joinpursuit/ios-loops-lab/README.md

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.

 ***
+break stops the loop and gets out of the scope entirely and continue will just move on to the next case.

 ## Question 2

 Without using Xcode, what will the loop below print?
 Select all that apply.